Scheme Participants must meet certain legal requirements under the Peak Demand Reduction Scheme (PDRS), as set out in the compliance timeline below.

 Submitting your individual liable demand

-By 30 September each year or a later date specified by the Scheme Regulator, you must report your individual liable demand to us (see the Liable acquisitions and exempt loads and Individual liable demand pages for more details).
+By 15 October each year, you must report your individual liable demand to us (see the Liable acquisitions and exempt loads and Individual liable demand pages for more details).
 We will make a default assessment of your individual liable demand if you do not meet this deadline.

-These requirements allow us to calculate and publish the scheme liable demand (by adding together scheme participants’ individual liable demand) by 15 November each year or a later date specified by the Scheme Regulator.
+These requirements allow us to calculate and publish the scheme liable demand (by adding together scheme participants’ individual liable demand) by 15 December each year.

 Lodging your annual statement

-You must submit an annual statement to us by 15 December or a later date specified by the Scheme Regulator each year, detailing:
+You must submit an annual statement to us by 15 February each year, detailing:

 - your individual certificate target for the previous compliance period